samster395/samster395.github.io/_posts/2021-4-9-Kite-Aerial-Photography.md

 ### Setup
 ---

-My setup consists of a cheap £30 action camera on a 3D printed gimbal with the commony used pendulum suspension method to keep the camera level.
+My setup consists of a cheap £30 action camera on a 3D printed gimbal with the commony used Picavet suspension method to keep the camera level.

 I use [this kite](http://www.spiritofair.co.uk/10168.htm) and attach the rig to the line after letting it out a bit.